Emerson Justice Advocates Corner

 Healthcare Justice Working Group – this group is needed to create advocacy and public witness campaigns within the congregation and in the community to address this vital issue that touches us all.
 Some examples are a Single Payer Campaign, Affordable Care Act Protection, and Medicaid Protection.

 Economic Justice Study Group – this group is needed to create campaigns within the congregation and in the community to address a broad array of issues involved in this complex yet vital subject.
-Though not an exclusive list, some examples are Income Inequality Education/Study, the Fight for $15 and increase in minimum wage campaigns, as well as the study of the spiritual implications of our current economic system and those offered by competing and alternative systems.
+Though not an exclusive list, some examples are the New Poor People’s Campaign Income Inequality Education/Study, the Fight for $15 and increase in minimum wage campagn, as well as the study of the spiritual implications of our current economic system and those offered by competing and alternative systems.

 Unitarian Universalist Voice for Justice of Greater Houston Rapid Response Network (UUV4J) – this is an association of area UU churches that seeks to provide a UU voice on issues impacting the community.
 Issues of concern are Interfaith Support, Reproductive Justice, and LGBTQ Justice.
 Once the network is activated, texts are sent to UUs across the area to join specific actions.
 There are opportunities for an individual or a team to build support for the network within the congregation, provide training for interested members, and provide logistical support for the network.